-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 For a New Yorker looking for a weekend trip, this is the ideal place to go.
 History meets art world heavy hitters in the newly energized Hudson River Valley.
 Galleries and antique shops join the 19th century buildings that line the streets.

-Distance: 62 Miles
+Distance: 62 miles

 Suggested Itinerary:

 1. Just to see the awe-inspiring Frank Gehry-designed Fisher Center for the Performing Arts at the Bard College is an experience in itself.
-If you have time, stop by for a world-class performance or one of their cultural events that are as creative as it’s the building’s architecture.
-For more information visit fishercenter.bard.edu.
+If you have time, stop by for a world-class performance or one of their cultural events that are as creative as its the building's architecture.

 2. Dia:Beacon Art Foundation is an essential destination on the contemporary art circuit.
-The nonprofit organization provides renowned artwork and some calm just an hour from the city.
-For more information visit diaart.org.
+The nonprofit organization displays renowned artwork and provides a calm environment just an hour from the city.

 3. Take a scenic walk on the Walkway over the Hudson.
 Found inside the historic state park, the linear walkway spans the Hudson River and is the longest elevated pedestrian bridge in the world.

 4. Visitors come to Homespun Foods to cool their heels.
 This quaint restaurant only serves local ingredients.
-For more information visit homespunfoods.com.

-5. After a five year renovation the 1854 Rhinecliff hotel is now open and better than ever.
+5. After a years-long renovation, the 1854 Rhinecliff hotel is now open and better than ever.
 All rooms have private balconies with views of the Hudson River.
-For more information visit therhinecliff.com.

 Photo: